Merged Four Dirac Points at the Critical Interlayer Distance in Commensurately Twisted Bilayer Graphene: the Origin of the Zero Velocity: Introduction

-Many theoretical studies have been done, but there exist a lot of mysteries remain to be revealed.
-Most of the previous studies have been done in the continuous model.
-In the continuous model the unit cell is infinite.
+Many theoretical studies have been done, \cite{Downing2017,Rozhkov2016,Lopes2007, Bistritzer2011,Morell2010,Po2018,Hejazi2019,Tarnopolsky2019, Carr2018, Shallcross2008, Mele2010,Shallcross2010,Uchida2014,Sboychakov2015, Rozhkov2017, Wolf2019} but there exist a lot of mysteries remain to be revealed, especially, the mechanism of zero velocity at the magic angles.
+Most of the previous studies have been done in the continuous model. {\cite{Bistritzer2011}} In the continuous model the unit cell is infinite.
 The energy gap at K point in the moir\'{e} Brillouin zone is zero.
 The continuous model can be justified only in the case of small twist angles.
-On the other hand, the commensurately tilted bilayer graphene has a finite number of sites in the unit cell (see Appendix \ref{appendixA}).
+On the other hand, the commensurately tilted bilayer graphene has a finite number of sites in the unit cell (see Appendix).
 The twisted bilayer graphene in the ambient pressure has the fixed interlayer distance, and the strength of the interlayer coupling with respect to the hopping integrals in the layer is constant.
 Then the band gap at the Dirac points is negligibly small in small twisted angles.

+When the twist angle is finite, a finite gap, however, exists even without the spin-orbit coupling, as shown in Fig.~\ref{figfiggap}.
+In this figure the rotating angle is taken to be commensurate, i.e., the rotating angle $\alpha$ is given by a pair of integers $(m_1, m_2)$, as shown in Fig.~\ref{figfigcommensurateangle}.
+The energy gap at the Dirac points is caused by the coupling between the distant Dirac points in the Brillouin zone for each layer,\cite{Mele2010} which is neglected in the continuous model.
+Since the vertical axis in Fig.~\ref{figfiggap} corresponds to the strength of the coupling between K and K$'$, Fig.~\ref{figfiggap} can be seen as the interlayer-distance and twist-angle dependences of the coupling strength of the inter-valley scattering.
+These dependences should be observed by experiments.